 From 1974 until 1999, Rabbi Dr. Reuven Samuels served as the second general manager of the Education Center.
 Rabbi Samuels introduced an innovative learning program in Judaism in the different grades, developed youth activities and initiated the opening of a Community Center for the neighborhood’s residents.
 In line with his vision, the Allan Offman Sports Center opened in 1990, which today constitutes part of the larger Center for Culture, Youth and Sport that has become a successful focus for community activities.

-Following the resignation of Rabbi Samuels, Mr. Dani Fessler, who had been educated at Leo Baeck, became its third General Manager.
-Mr. Fessler’s tenure has been marked by continuous activity and development, and in 2002 the Center and its manager were awarded the State Education Prize.
+Following the resignation of Rabbi Samuels, Mr. Dani Fesler, who had been educated at Leo Baeck, became its third General Manager.
+Mr. Fesler’s tenure has been marked by continuous activity and development, and in 2002 the Center and its manager were awarded the State Education Prize.

-Today the Leo Baeck Education Center is a dynamic and growing education center that includes a preschool, kindergarten, elementary school, junior high school, senior high school, YEDA (KIPP-inspired) school in Kiryat Bialik, the Ohel Avraham Synagogue, the main community and sports center and eight satellite centers.
+Today the Leo Baeck Education Center is a dynamic and growing education center that includes a preschool, kindergarten, elementary school, junior high school, senior high school, the Ohel Avraham Synagogue, the main community and sports center and eight satellite centers.